 |OU Softball Tradition | 11 WCWS Appearances | 4 National Championships||OU Softball Main|

 With five straight NCAA regional championships from 2000-04, OU became the first team east of Pac-12 country to make five straight appearances in the Women's College World Series.
-The Sooners have returned to the pinnacle of college softball again in each of the last three years, and with its title in 2013, the program has become just the fifth in history to win more than two national titles and one of our four programs to go back-to-back.
+The Sooners have returned to the pinnacle of college softball again in each of the last four years, and with its title in 2013, the program has become just the fifth in history to win more than two national titles and one of our four programs to go back-to-back.

 The following is a look back at each of Oklahoma's 11 trips to the WCWS in Oklahoma City.

 |2017 WCWS | Sooners Wins Back-to-Back National Titles|

 Tenth-seeded Oklahoma took the hard route out of the Norman Regional after losing its opening game with North Dakota State, 3-2, in nine innings.
 From there, OU survived elimination games with Arkansas and NDSU to reach the finals with Tulsa.
 Oklahoma was down 4-2 entering the 10th against the Golden Hurricane but Caleigh Clifton hit a game-tying two-run home run and Sydney Romero followed later with a walk-off, two-run shot to extend OU's season.
 Oklahoma came back the next day and advanced with a 3-0 win over Tulsa.
 According to ESPN research, the Sooners became just the eighth team out of 416 since 2005 to advance to the Super Regionals after losing their opening game of the postseason.

 The Sooners then visited No. 7 Auburn in the Super Regional.
 In Game One, Paige Parker struck out 14 in a 4-0 shutout, while Oklahoma punched their ticket to the WCWS with a 5-2 win in game two.